deepakpandey08/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> This is a case study on the a financial data from consumer finance company
+> This is a case study on the financial data from consumer finance company

 ## Table of Contents